 PPIG was established in 1987 in order to bring together people from diverse communities to explore common interests in the psychological aspects of programming and in the computational aspects of psychology.
 “Programming”, here, is interpreted in the broadest sense to include any aspect of software creation.
-As always with PPIG, besides this year’s theme of games, we accept the widest range of submissions on a variety of topics, such as:
+As always with PPIG, besides this year’s focus on human agency in notations, we welcome a wide range of submissions on a variety of topics, such as:

 - Programming and human cognition